AGWA/sms-over-xmpp/README.md

 ## Installing

-If you have the latest version of Go installed, you can run:
+If you have [Go 1.21.0 or higher](https://go.dev/dl/) installed, you can run:

 ```
 go install src.agwa.name/sms-over-xmpp/cmd/sms-over-xmpp@latest